• Skip to primary navigation

 • 1 cup Panko breadcrumbs

-• 1 tablespoon fresh flat-leaf parsley
+• 1 tablespoon flat-leaf parsley

 • 1 teaspoon Cajun seasoning